-The transition from the existing suite of 41 byelaws made by 5 different organisations over a period of several decades to a new suite of byelaws made by a single authority presents a challenge.
+The transition from the existing suite of 47 byelaws made by 5 different organisations that were made over a period of several decades to a new suite of byelaws made by a single authority presents a challenge.

 Despite the diverse origins of the existing suite of byelaws, some themes are evident, which may help form the basis of the transition plan.
 The existing byelaws fall into three broad categories:-